NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_linux.md

 - Make a directory in for the user home directory(make sure user owns it) to install **depot_tools** into, for example: `/home/name/tools/libs` and **cd** to it
 - clone: `git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git`
+- Change to location skia
+     - `git checkout chrome/m126`  # To checkout a stable build instead a the master(Use Same as on Windows!)
 - Add the path to begin of the path environment (so it will have priority):
   `echo 'export PATH="$HOME/tools/libs/depot_tools:$PATH"' >> ~/.bashrc`
   `source ~/.bashrc`